fraterrisus/dragonwars-crack/doc/Board Events.md

 Everything seems to run instruction `73`, `mov h[3e] <- h[3f]`.
 Heap `[3e]` and `[3f]` seem to be something like "the last special event ID"; see `{cs:44bb}`.

 I wonder if there's a difference between flags in the 90's and flags in the b0's.
 Like maybe one gets persisted when you leave the board, and one doesn't?
 Might need to revisit chunk `0x00`.
+Offsets from `b9` get reused across boards.

 ## 0x00 Dilmun